MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-update-channels-for-office-365-proplus.md

 Security updates, if needed, are usually released on the second Tuesday of the month.
 Non-security updates, if needed, for Semi-Annual Channel and Semi-Annual Channel (Targeted) also are usually released on the second Tuesday of the month.

 <a name="BKMK_Support"> </a>
-## Support duration for semi-annual feature releases for Office 365 ProPlus
+## Support duration for semi-annual feature releases for Microsoft 365 Apps

 The semi-annual feature update releases of Microsoft 365 Apps are supported for 18 months, starting from the initial release.